Drug and Alcohol Rehab in Milton Keynes

 First of all, you could always receive outpatient treatment at home.
 This will be completed with the support of a Milton Keynes-based team.

-In comparison to the 24/7 care of residential rehab, it’s less intense in nature.
+In comparison to the 24/7 care of residential drug and alcohol rehab, it’s less intense in nature.
 As a result, it’s generally recommended to those with less severe issues.

 But more of your treatment will be in your hands.